-1. First Generation: On-Premise Identity Provider (IdP)
+1. On-premise Identity Provider (IdP)

 An on-premise identity provider (IdP) typically comprises two main components: a user management module and a central directory service, such as Windows Active Directory or Apache Directory Services.